koenichiwa/kobuki-vision/README.rst

 Vision for kobuki project

-Note: to make the yolo-node work, change the subscriber path in darknet_ros/darknet_ros/config/ros.yaml to '/detection_image'.
-Also, all thresholds, within the darknet_ros/darknet_ros/config/ folder should be changed to 0.8, for higher probabilities.
+All thresholds, within the darknet_ros/darknet_ros/config/ folder should be changed to 0.8, for higher probabilities.

 Features